global-asp/asp-source/en/0045_the-clever-jackal-and-the-foolish-crow.md

 piece of cheese in his mouth.

 ##
-“Hmmm...that cheese looks
+"Hmmm...that cheese looks
 delicious!
-I must find a way to get it,” thought the jackal.
+I must find a way to get it," thought the jackal.
-“Oh, I have a plan!” said Jackal to himself while wiping his mouth quickly.
+"Oh, I have a plan!" said Jackal to himself while wiping his mouth quickly.
 He did not want Crow to notice that he was hungry.